The benefits of Decentralised Identity for your organisation

 - The client receives the report and automatically revokes the time-bound credential, thus ensuring security as Emma can no longer access the construction site.

-Using credentials in this way unlocks entirely new opportunities for simplifying processes and removing friction across complex journeys, not to mention reducing verification inefficiencies between organizations.
+Using credentials in this way unlocks entirely new opportunities for simplifying processes and removing friction across complex journeys, not to mention reducing verification inefficiencies between organisations.
 But here’s where things get exciting.

 Using credentials across ecosystems